lavaeater/suburban-commando/README.md

 # suburban-commando

 ## The Story
 Like, when thinking about this game, I sometimes think back to thoughts I have had about several different games over the course of the last 4-5 years.
 My adult game development story began after seeing Star Wars The Force Awakens and then, during a drawing session with the family, coming up with the concept of "Kids from the Wasteland", or rather "Robot Dad and 2 children".
 It was a small drawing in a comic format of two younger girls working on a robot.
 That led to the idea of developing that into some kind of game, drawing tons of inspiration from Nausciaa, Wasteland, Zelda and so on (I have never played a Zelda game).
-THen it
+Then, over the years, it has morphed.
+I had this idea for a sci-fi story wherein a female astrophysicist travels to the outer rim of the solar system to explore a gravitational anomaly, with insane discoveries being made.
+That would take inspiration from Anathem, a FANTASTIC book by Neal Stephenson wherein maths is very, very important.
+I wanted to make a dry, hard sci-fi novel - but

 ## Back 2 Basics